Best Nutrients to Help with Sports Recovery & Joint Health

 The omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) have a wide range of profound health benefits, from supporting heart and joint health to promoting healthy cognition and mood.
 Omega-3s play a crucial role in regulating the body’s healthy inflammatory responses, which reduce the chances of having problems with your circulation, joints, and other organs.

 It’s thought that EPA may help reduce inflammatory processes in the brain.
 EPA plays a critical role in supporting the healthy regulation of cellular inflammation while DHA is the most abundant omega-3 found in the brain and is important in maintaining nerve cell structure and function.
+Here are two powerful and ultra-pure omega-3 supplements:

 Omega-3 Power is a potent fish oil supplement that provides high-quality EPA and DHA fatty acids.
 These fatty acids are essential for our brain cells to make the trillions of connections that enable peak cognitive, mood, and behavioral performance.